azdavis/azdavis.net/posts/en/core-ideas.md

 ---
 title: "The core ideas"
 date: 2025-03-08
-desc: Sorry for the vague title.
+desc: I'm intentionally leaving the title vague to discourage preconceived notions.
 ---

 Here's a question: